halkyonio/operator/README.md

 ```bash
 kubectl create ns demo
 ```
-and next create using your favorite editor, create a `component` resource with the following information:
+and next create using your favorite editor, a `component` resource with the following information:
 ```bash
 apiVersion: halkyon.io/v1beta1
 kind: Component